 Since the early days of restoration in the 1940s, the Abbey Buildings have been used for a wide range of activities and events.
 The creation of the Unicorn Theatre in 1953 enabled public meetings to be held in an auditorium, and the buildings have become an increasingly important community asset.
-At present they are one of only two buildings available for civic aand community gatherings in Abingdon town centre.
+At present they are one of only two buildings available for civic and community gatherings in Abingdon town centre.

 The Buildings are appreciated by many diverse audiences from Abingdon and the surrounding area.
 They might enjoy exploring history, the tranquil surroundings, music and drama, cinema, festivals of many kinds, exhibitions, and public meetings and talks, or important family events such as wedding ceremonies, receptions, and parties.
 We now have art classes here twice a week and a course in organic gardening starting in spring 2022.

 A variety of groups of all ages from many organisations and locations visit the Buildings each year to see the historic remains of the abbey.
 With the help of our dedicated volunteers, we typically welcome almost two thousand guests on our regular Open Days and scheduled tours.